gurvinderdehl/Workout-Tracker/README.md

 ## Usage

-Here is a demonstration of some of the application:
+Here is what some of the application looks like:

 ![Workout Tracker functionality](./assets/WorkoutTracker.jpeg)